 However, choosing a lens material can be a real pain in the head.
 So I’ll try my best to analyze both materials.

-As I said earlier, lenses are more important than frames.
+As I said earlier, lenses are more critical than frames.
 Regardless of your choice, Lenses are for vision correction, and frames are for comfort and attractiveness.
-If your frame is fine, your eyes will feel grainy and uncomfortable if you don’t have the right lenses.
+If your frame is acceptable, your eyes will feel grainy and uncomfortable if you don’t have the right lenses.
 Your choice of lenses is completely dependent on your vision needs.

 Below are some things to consider when choosing eye lens material: